sc0v0ne/LearnAI/ml/mlflow.md

 ### Inference with a Served Model

-Now that our model is live, we can do inference with it.
+Now that the model is live, we can do inference with it.

 We can do this either programmatically (from a Python script) or through the command line.